gooddata/gooddata-ui-sdk/docs/content/en/latest/Quick_start.md

 weight: 12
 ---

+{{% alert color="warning" title="Version 9 vs Versions 10+" %}}
+GoodData Platform users must stay on GoodData.UI version 9, do not update to version 10 or higher!
+From version 10 onwards, the GoodData.UI SDK solely supports only GoodData Cloud and GoodData.CN.
+{{% /alert %}}

 The easiest way to get hands-on experience with GoodData.UI is to use the `@gooddata/app-toolkit`, which contans a sample setup for a React app

 To see it in action: